Quick start with Exasol Personal

 When the deployment process has finished, the terminal output will show the connection details for the new database.
 You can also find this information at any time by using exasol info in the terminal.

-Step 2: Connect to Exasol
+Connect to your Exasol database

 You can also use the built-in SQL client in Exasol Launcher to connect directly to the database from the command line: